iiwaasnet/kino/README.md

 **Kino** - is an *[Actor] (https://en.wikipedia.org/wiki/Actor_model)-like* framework for implementing and hosting components, accessible over the network.
 In other words, **kino** allows to build *networks* of components.

 Fault-tolerance and load scale-out by redundant deployment of actors, possibility to broadcast messages – everything without additional infrastructure dependencies.
-Rendezvous service provides auto-discovery and reduces amount of required configuration.
-Not much more to say, because **kino** is simple…
+Rendezvous service provides actors auto-discovery and reduces amount of required configuration.

 Platform requirements: Windows with .NET 4.6+.